Convoy JW 56A: Action

-JW 56A departed Loch Ewe on 12 January 1944, accompanied by its local escort, of two minesweepers and two corvettes, and a close escort of three destroyers and two corvettes.

-Three days out from Loch Ewe, on 15 January, JW 56A ran into a storm, forcing the convoy to shelter at Akureyri in Iceland, which it reached on 18 January.

-After another three days the storm abated and on 21 January JW 56A was able to depart, though five ships were forced to drop out with storm damage.
+Convoy JW 56A departed Loch Ewe on 12 January 1944, accompanied by its local escort, of two minesweepers and two corvettes, and a close escort of three destroyers and two corvettes.
+Three days out from Loch Ewe, on 15 January, Convoy JW 56A ran into a storm, forcing the convoy to shelter at Akureyri in Iceland, which it reached on 18 January.
+After another three days the storm abated and on 21 January Convoy JW 56A was able to depart, though five ships were forced to drop out with storm damage.
 The convoy was joined on 21 January by Hardy and her group, but the following day the local escort departed, leaving an escort force of ten warships to see the convoy through.